irawoodring/libfuck/README.md

 Do it for the virtualization of reality.
 Do it for the memes.

 ### 002: A library that obfuscates code for umm... security purposes?

+### 003: A library that looks through source code and replaces the f word with PG-13 version.

+### 004: A library that looks through source code and replaces PG-13 explicatives with the most holy of utterances - "fuck".